What Is Post Laminectomy Syndrome?

 Table of Contents

-During a laminectomy, lamina and any bone spurs are removed.
-The goal of this surgery is to reduce pressure on the spinal nerves caused by various spinal conditions.
+During a laminectomy or back surgery, your doctor may remove lamina and any bone spurs.
+The goal of surgery is to reduce pressure on your spinal nerves.
+Various spinal conditions can cause this pressure.

 - Surgery carried out at the incorrect spinal level

 - Incomplete removal of the lamina

 - Progressive spinal degeneration